-The San Leandro Holiday Art Walk is a project sponsored by the The San Leandro Arts, Culture & Library Commission and the Downtown San Leandro Community Benefit District.
+The San Leandro Holiday Art Walk is a project sponsored by the San Leandro Arts, Culture & Library Commission and the Downtown San Leandro Community Benefit District.
 Special thanks to Brechtel Manufacturing for their help in fabricating the trees used in this project.

 Holiday plants in my San Leandro Neighborhood